jbarreiros/bingo/README.md

 A silly pile of code trying to pass itself off as a multi-player bingo game.
-I wrote this project to mess around with LitElement, web components and CSS-in-JS.
+I wrote this project to mess around with web components.

 ## Architecture